davesc63/GeoPort/README.md

 An iOS device and a sense of adventure!
 *That's Right* - you do not need to install complex apps like python for **GeoPort** to work

+**Windows Users**
+You will need to install iTunes (we need their USB service so we can discover the iOS device!)

 ## Installation

 - [Download](https://github.com/davesc63/GeoPort/releases/) the package for your operating system